cladam/cladam.github.io/_posts/2025-08-16-tbdflow-gif.md

 ### Conclusion

 Using a tool like `vhs` was a amazing.
-It turned what could have been a frustrating recording session into a simple, repeatable engineering task.
-It allowed me to create the exact demo I wanted and is a tool I'd highly recommend to anyone looking to create documentation for their own CLI projects.
+It turned the whole process into a simple, repeatable engineering task.
+It allowed me to create the demo I wanted and made the examples much more attractive.

 Check it out: